YanaDev49/Diving-Into-Docker/How-To-Create-A-Docker-Application.md

 ![image](https://github.com/user-attachments/assets/d10ad6d5-324e-4bd6-8ac2-60480d71d09c)

 Previously, I was learning about bash scripting, and while grasping the basics of Python, I noticed some concepts shared between the two that caught my attention.
-I think its so important to to back and reflect on the topics that you've previously learned and make comparisons with what you are learning currently, which is why i noticed these key differences.
+I believe it is essential to revisit and reflect on the topics you have previously learned while making comparisons with what you are currently learning.
+This approach helped me notice these key differences.
 Both Python and bash scripting use variables to store different types of data, and both use the '=' character to assign values to variables.

 The main difference is that in Python, you need to include a space between the '=' character and the value being assigned, whereas bash scripting does not require this adjustment!